ukhegg/datagen/README.md

 ```
 The answer to the question of everything is:-511889235
 ```
-## Simple usage for structs(or classes that can be constrcuted using braces notation)
+## Simple usage for structs(or classes that can be constructed using braces notation)
+The same way a structure can be generated(or class with open members)
 ```cpp
 #include <datagen/random.hpp>
 #include <iostream>